Taylor LAW FIRM APC

 When you need help, call the Taylors.

 *Net Recovery Guarantee: Attorney’s fees will be calculated as a percentage of the gross recovery.
 However, Taylor Law Firm guarantees that total Attorney’s Fees will never exceed the 'Client’s Net Recovery' (the amount the client receives after all Attorney’s Fees, litigation costs and medical liens/reimbursements have been paid).
-If the calculated fee would result in the attorney receiving more than the client, the fee will be voluntarily reduced to ensure the client receives the majority of the settlement.
+If the calculated fee would result in the attorney receiving more than the client, the fee will be voluntarily reduced to ensure the client receives more of the settlement than the attorney.

 Frequently Asked Questions